Lorica segmentata: History

 Despite the armor being commonly associated with the Romans, the technology behind the lorica segmentata was old by the time it was introduced into the Roman infantry.
 The Dendra panoply is an example from the 15th century BC of articulated plate defense using a similar technique of overlapping curved plates.
 Laminated armor was also used by the Parthians and possibly the Dacians, Scythians, or Sarmatians before the Romans adopted it.
 Some sets of limb armor of this type combined with scale armor dating back to the 4th century BC have been found in archaeological sites located in the steppe.
 It is possible the Manica (armguard) was worn by gladiators before it was introduced for military use.

 Although the exact time at which the Romans adopted the armor remains unknown, it is possible that the lorica segmentata was introduced after Crassus' defeat at Carrhae in 53 BC.
 Another possibility is that the armor was adopted in 21 AD after the Revolt of Julius Sacrovir and Julius Florus.
 Since an archeological research conducted in Kalkriese confirmed that the soldiers at the Battle of the Teutoburg Forest in 9 AD wore the lorica segmentata, it is assumed that this armor must have been in use before 9 AD.

 Around the middle of the third century the lorica segmentata fell out of favor with the Roman army, although it did remain in use during the Late Roman Empire.
 Soldiers wearing the lorica segmentata were depicted on the Arch of Constantine, a monument erected in Rome in 315.
 However, it has been argued that these depictions are from an earlier monument by Marcus Aurelius, from which Constantine the Great incorporated portions into his Arch.
 The latest known use of the armor was therefore in the 4th century.

 Over time the type of lorica segmentata would change.
 From 9 BC to 43 AD the Roman soldier wore the Dangstetten-Kalkriese-Vindonissa types, from 69 to 100 the Corbridge-Carnuntum type was used.
 From 164 to 180, the Newstead type was used.
-The time the armors were used overlapped.
-It is possible that there was a fourth type, covering the body with segmented armor joined to scale shoulder defenses.
-However, this is only known from one badly damaged statue originating at Alba Iulia in Romania.
-This armor was used from about 14 BC to the early 4th century AD.
+The times over which these varieties of armor were used overlapped.
+It is possible that there was a fourth type, covering the body with segmented armor joined to scale shoulder defenses; however, this is only known from one badly damaged statue originating at Alba Iulia in Romania.
+This last type of armor was used from about 14 BC perhaps until the early 4th century AD.

 The lorica segmentata's use in the Roman army was geographically widespread, but the mail armor lorica hamata may have been more common at all times.